harroo/Blitzbit/README.md

 - [Blitzbit Releases](https://github.com/harroo/Blitzbit/releases)

 **Compile Blitzbit.dll**
-- Clone this repository and once in the Root-Directory, run `make`.
+- Clone this repository and once in the Root-Directory, run `make dll`.
 - This will require `make` and `mcs`.

 **Select specific components** [Recommended]